-Divisior Dealing with young person who repeatedly commits ser offences s.
-128 (b) in relation to a custodial sentence being served in a detention centre, the earliest release day for that sentence.
-(2) If there are different relevant days in respect of 2 or more custodial sentences, subsections (3) and (4) refer to the late last of those days.
-(3) Subject to subsection (4), the special order begins to run or relevant day for any other custodial sentence that the offer liable to undergo.
-(4) If, on the relevant day, the unserved portion of any other custodial sentence or sentences that the offender is liable t undergo is more than 18 months, the special order does no begin to run until that unserved portion is 18 months.
-128. Special order, effect of (1) When the special order begins to run the offender is to ren custody in prison or a detention centre, as the case may be is liable to serve a sentence of 18 months imprisonment or detention under the special order.
-(2) After serving 12 months' imprisonment or detention under special order the offender may be released under a supervi- release order.
-(3) This section applies despite anything in this Act or any oth written law.
-(4) Where the offender is released from prison under subsection the completion of the term of the supervised release order the same effect in relation to the sentence under the special order as it would have under Part 8 if the offender had been released from detention in a detention centre.
-129. Special order, application to discharge (1) In this section the sentencing court means the court that imposed the special order.
+Division 9 Dealing with young person who repeatedly commits serious offences

+(b) in relation to a custodial sentence being served in a detention centre, the earliest release day for that sentence.

+- (2) If there are different relevant days in respect of 2 or more custodial sentences, subsections (3) and (4) refer to the later or last of those days. - (3) Subject to subsection (4), the special order begins to run on the relevant day for any other custodial sentence that the offender is liable to undergo. - (4) If, on the relevant day, the unserved portion of any other custodial sentence or sentences that the offender is liable to undergo is more than 18 months, the special order does not begin to run until that unserved portion is 18 months.

+128. Special order, effect of

+- (1) When the special order begins to run the offender is to remain in custody in prison or a detention centre, as the case may be, and is liable to serve a sentence of 18 months imprisonment or detention under the special order. - (2) After serving 12 months' imprisonment or detention under the special order the offender may be released under a supervised release order. - (3) This section applies despite anything in this Act or any other written law. - (4) Where the offender is released from prison under subsection (2), the completion of the term of the supervised release order has the same effect in relation to the sentence under the special order as it would have under Part 8 if the offender had been released from detention in a detention centre.

+129. Special order, application to discharge

+(1) In this section the sentencing court means the court that imposed the special order.